NREL-Sienna/PowerApps.jl/README.md

 ## License

-PowerSystemsApps is released under a BSD [license](https://github.com/NREL/PowerSystemsApps.jl/blob/master/LICENSE).
+PowerApps.jl is released under a BSD [license](https://github.com/NREL/PowerApps.jl/blob/master/LICENSE).
-PowerSystemsApps has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).
+PowerApps.jl has been developed as part of the Scalable Integrated Infrastructure Planning (SIIP) initiative at the U.S. Department of Energy's National Renewable Energy Laboratory ([NREL](https://www.nrel.gov/)).